 We sail from Plymouth on Sunday and a cabin is provided.
 The ship has many diversions to keep you occupied such as live entertainment, swimming pool, cinema amongst others and fine dining or self-service restaurants.

 Tuesday - Today we’re travelling eastwards to the charming fishing port and popular resort of Castro Urdiales.
-We spend the morning here and then return to Isla for lunch.
-The afternoon is free to explore Isla or just take it easy.
+We spend the morning here.
+In the afternoon we stop en route to Isla at the resort and fishing port of Santoña before arriving at the hotel.
 Dinner is at 2030 followed by the Band.